silentius-satoshi/ZapTok/README.md

 ## Overview

-ZapTok is an open-sourced, decentralized video platform powered by Bitcoin — built using the MKStack platform framework on the open Nostr protocol.
+ZapTok is an open-source, decentralized short-form video platform where instant Bitcoin meets endless swipeable content — enabling direct creator monetization through value-for-value on Nostr.

 We deliver censorship-resistant content sharing with lightning-fast Bitcoin tips (aka zaps), giving creators and users complete control over their data and earnings.
-Experience familiar social media with true ownership and privacy - where your content and earnings are actually yours.
+Experience familiar social media with true ownership and privacy — where your content and earnings are actually yours.

-***Keep 100% of your earnings.
+***You keep 100% of your earnings.
 No percentage of your earnings is distributed to the platform.***

 ### 🎯 Phase 1: Foundation (Completed ✅)
 **Core Platform & Authentication**